The Beginner’s Guide to Online Donations

 Option 4.
 Templates: copying an existing page that you like and then editing it to become a new page.
 Once I get this Subscription page cleaned up, I can use it over and over again as a template.
 I can just create a new page.
 Open both this (template) page and the brand-new page in separate tabs using the right-click technique.
-In the editing mode I can select ‘Text’ for both of them, I can copy the HTML form the Template page and past it into the brand-new page.
+In the editing mode I can select ‘Text’ for both of them, I can copy the HTML from the Template page and past it into the brand-new page.
 I can then save the brand-new page as a draft.

 I can now open that brand-new page in either the ‘Visual’ or ‘Text’ mode and do my editing.
 In Visual Edit, just like in Option 1 you can do all of your editing and formatting just like a Word document.
 In the text edit mode you do your formatting within the HTML code.

 Personal note: Many, many people manage successful blogs and websites completely from the Visual editor.
 A year from now, after you have mastered your website, consider exploring the HTML that you can see in your Text editor.
 HTML gives you exacting control over a webpage—both in the look and feel, but also in what you can do with a webpage.
-Volunteer forms, donations, videos, and cutting and pasting between newsletter and blog suddenly become easier and faster.
+Embedding volunteer forms, donations, videos, and cutting and pasting between newsletter and blog suddenly become easier and faster.
 Options 4 & 5 illustrate some of the efficiency gains available when using HTML.

 Option 5.
 Copy/pasting blocks of text from HTML pages into new pages.
 In a similar fashion I can find a section of an older document that I like.
 It might be the way a photograph lines up with some text or it might be a bulleted list.
 I can then open up a new document and the older document—both of them in text edit mode and simply copy the paragraph’s HTML code from one into the other.

 I can borrow paragraphs of HTML code from two or three other documents as well—and place those into the new document—and then save it in draft mode.
-Now all have a document with some of the best components of several pages that I can then go and edit the content in Visual edit mode or in Text edit mode.
+Now I’ll have a document with some of the best components of several pages that I can then go and edit the content in Visual edit mode or in Text edit mode.

 You can see how when placed side-by-side, the finished webpage on the left lines up almost perfectly with the HTML on the right.
 You can read "non-profit training catalog" in both places.
 So I can simply copy from the HTML beginning with "nonprofit training catalog" down to just above "nonprofit professionals", and paste that into another page and get the look of that numbered list.